CMed01/portfolio-milestone-4/README.md

 * __Lighthouse testing using Google Chrome LightHouse__
     - Generally all pages score above 90% on performance accessibility and SEO.
+        - Images were resized to acheive higher scores
     - Amber warnings on best practices mainly affected by external Cloudinary API

     <details closed>